Covid-19 cases could rise 10% due to testing of close contacts

 The number of Covid-19 reported could increase by up to 10 per cent following the resumption of testing of close contacts this week, according to the chair of Nphet’s epidemiological modelling advisory group.

-But he said “don’t be disappointed, don’t be put off if we get stuck at 1,300 and 1,400 cases for a period of time”.
+But Prof Philip Nolan said “don’t be disappointed, don’t be put off if we get stuck at 1,300 and 1,400 cases for a period of time”.

 Close contact testing was suspended in December because the sheer number of cases had begun to make it impossible to trace everybody involved.